 The organisation is managed by a board of trustees.
 Trustees meet regularly to oversee the running of the charity.
 Our trustee board is comprised of people who have a range of experience and expertise to undertake effective management of the organisation; and includes people who live with or are affected by HIV.

-Gary comes from Brighton; and was diagnosed HIV+ in 1992.
-He worked for twelve years in commercial catering, human resources and regional management; and has subsequently volunteered for thirteen years in local HIV social care projects.
+Gary worked for twelve years in commercial catering, human resources and regional management, and has subsequently volunteered for fifteen years in local HIV social care projects.
 He also sits as an Equalities Representative for the local volunteer influencing & infrastructure organisation – Community Works, and as a Community Liasion Volunteer for Pride in Brighton & Hove.

 Gary founded Lunch Positive in 2008, and manages delivery of the lunch club.